OfficeDev/Microsoft-Teams-Samples/samples/tab-personal-quickstart/ts/README.md

     - Edit the `manifest.json` contained in the `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

+## Deploy to Teams
+Start debugging the project by hitting the `F5` key or click the debug icon in Visual Studio Code and click the `Start Debugging` green arrow button.

 ### NOTE: First time debug step
 On the first time running and debugging your app you need allow the localhost certificate.
 After starting debugging when Chrome is launched and you have installed your app it will fail to load.